EVERYONE IS PRESENT

 Read a review by Andrew van der Vlies, published on the literary blog ‘Africa in Words’ here.

 Read an extract published in The Johannesburg Review of Books here.

-In the rest of the world, the book is distributed by Idea Books in The Netherlands.
+In the UK, USA and the rest of the world, the book is distributed by Idea Books in The Netherlands.

 Everyone is Present: Essays on Photography, Memory and Family